Aeropay Pricing

 Sunsetting predatory credit card payments

-When compared with credit cards, pay-by-bank offers faster settlements, better security, and lower merchant and consumer costs from interchange fees and interest rates.
+When compared with credit cards, accepting ACH payments offers faster settlements, better security, and lower merchant and consumer costs from interchange fees and interest rates.

 Instead, traditional credit cards can be used to build good credit or emergencies.
 They were never originally intended for daily purchases that build an endless repayment cycle.